SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 +9

 Using acrobatics can also improve many of a character’s climb/jump and running attempts.
-The gamemaster determines the diﬃculty of the acrobatics stunt.
-One-half of the difference (rounded up) between the diﬃculty and the acrobatics roll is added to the complementary skill.
+The gamemaster determines the difficulty of the acrobatics stunt.
+One-half of the difference (rounded up) between the difficulty and the acrobatics roll is added to the complementary skill.
 The acrobatics attempt and the climb/jump or running try must be done on the same turn, incurring a multi-action penalty.
-Instead of adding a modiﬁer to the running or swim diﬃculty for particularly challenging obstacle courses, the gamemaster may have the hero make an acrobatics roll in addition to a running or swim roll.
+Instead of adding a modiﬁer to the running or swim difficulty for particularly challenging obstacle courses, the gamemaster may have the hero make an acrobatics roll in addition to a running or swim roll.
 Acrobatics can make a character appear more intimidating.
 The